 Any correspondence for the Board of Directors should be sent to

 The Board of Pensions of the Presbyterian Church (U.S.A.)

 Philadelphia, PA 19103-3298

-The President of the Board of Pensions and five Executive Vice Presidents form the Executive Team.
+The President of the Board of Pensions, five Executive Vice Presidents, and two Senior Vice Presidents form the Executive Team.
 The Board of Directors elects the President and the General Assembly confirms the election.
 The Directors also elect the senior officers and confirm their salaries.

 The Executive Team oversees business strategy and day-to-day operations at the Board of Pensions.
 The team